ronoevan/Final_Project/README.md

 # Goals of the project
 ## 1. Build a python-based App/GUI for gene - variant calling to make the process of genomic surveilance and variant tracking more efficient.
-## 2. Apply  Machine Learning Tools to predict variant, new(novel)/recurrent gene mutations in sequences.
+## 2. Apply  complement Gene-Variant calling with a trained Machine Learning Tools to predict variant, new(novel)/recurrent gene mutations in the sequences.

 # Data Gathering and Methodology
 1. Dataset is publicly available in GISAID dataset (https://gisaid.org/).